ciscoheat/mithril-hx/README.md

 # Mithril for Haxe

 [Mithril](http://lhorie.github.io/mithril/index.html) is a nice little javascript MVC framework with lots of power under the hood.
-Here's the Haxe version, of course with some improvements thanks to macros and the type inference.
+Here's the Haxe version, of course with some useful extra features thanks to macros and the type inference.

 # Installation